cmu-phil/grasp/README.md

 # Tetrad Jar

-The Tetrad app build used to generated the example used to generate the examples above is here:
+The Tetrad app build used to generate the examples above is here:

 https://cmu.app.box.com/file/953506728903